 Eating a diet high in saturated fats increases the risk of high cholesterol.
 These fats are found in meat, cheese and other animal-based foods, as well as some vegetable oils like palm and coconut oil.

-A review of the evidence, which looked at 15 studies with more than 56,000 participants, found cutting saturated fat intakes reduced the risk of CVD by 17%.
+A review of the evidence, which looked at 15 studies with more than 56,000 participants, found cutting saturated fat intake reduced the risk of CVD by 17%.

-Eating omega-3 fatty acids (found in oily fish like salmon and herring) may stop cholesterol from building up on artery walls so it can be helpful to include a serving a week in your diet.
-Do note, though, that there is different advice for women who are breastfeeding or pregnant and for children and babies.
+Eating omega-3 fatty acids (found in oily fish like salmon and herring) may stop cholesterol from building up on artery walls so it can be helpful to include one serving a week in your diet.
+Remember there is different advice for women who are breastfeeding or pregnant and for children and babies.

-Switching to unsaturated oils like rapeseed, sunflower and olive oils and reducing the amount of overall fats and oils you use can help reduce your risk of CVD by as much as 30%.
-Buy leaner cuts of red meat, and try to eat less of it and switch to low or lower-fat dairy products.
-Grill, poach or steam food instead of frying it, whenever you can.
+Switching to unsaturated oils like rapeseed, sunflower and olive oils and reducing the amount of overall fats you use can help reduce your risk of CVD by 30%.
+Choosing leaner cuts of red meat (and eating less of it), and switching to low or lower-fat dairy products helps too.
+It’s also a good idea to grill, poach or steam food instead of frying, whenever you can.

 2. Eat more fibre